HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 ### Organizational Identity

-Organzational Identity is important for resppoders to determine the source of an authentication token when initiated through a hub, such as with an HIE or a QHIN.
-The recommended information to be included in the token request are:
+Organizational Identity as defined in this <a href="https://docs.google.com/document/d/1IY8m_bEz-4gwsu9_Ctig78lP9FG74Dc36fDOPDZy0kc/edit">guidance</a> is important for relying parties such as responders to use when considering the source of a data request (for example in an authentication token when initiated through a hub such as an HIE or a QHIN) to determine authorization, or to know the identity of a server or identity service--especially for the purpose of audit logging.
+When a transaction includes a claim of Organizational Identity in the digital certificate used to sign the claim or within another assertion such as a token request, the following details MUST be included:

-- Organization Name
+- Verified Legal Name of Organization responsible for data in the aspect of the transaction they are performing
-- OID
+- OID assigned to that Organization (if any)
-- Address
+- State where Organization was verified
+- Street Address verified for Organization (if information more granular than State is shared)

 {% include link-list.md %}